linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 24.08.2024
+- Topic: Web4 Values
+- Directory: /posts/2024/August/24
+- Description: ``` We’ve summarized our key goals and values with Web4 at Linkspreed 📝✨.
+Transparency is our key – check out what we’re working on and what we stand for! 💡🌍 #Linkspreed #Web4 #Transparency #Future ```

 ### 23.08.2024
 - Topic: Web4 on Crunchbase
 - Directory: /posts/2024/August/23